Reading and Phonics at Hawthorn

 Reading plays a vital role in the development and education of your child.
 At Hawthorn we ensure that pupils have lots of opportunities to read in lots of different contexts and for different reasons.
 We continually strive to promote a love of reading to ensure that pupils are ready for the next stages in their learning and to make sure that they will learn to love books and words.

 We encourage parents to become involved in reading activities with their child.
-A group of parents have become reading ambassadors for our school and will help us to raise the profile of reading across the school.

 In Reception Class and Key Stage One we deliver a consistent approach to phonics.
 We follow Read, Write Inc (RWI) specially adapted to our school.